isabella232/business-manager-api-docs/README.md

-# Passolo-api-docs
+# business-manager-api-docs

 ## What is it?

-This the main repository for the Passolo Public API documentation.
+This the main repository for the Trados Business Manager Public API documentation.

 ## Can I contribute?

-Anyone is welcome to contribute to the public Passolo API documentation by making a pull request into the master repository.
+Anyone is welcome to contribute to the public Trados Business Manager API documentation by making a pull request into the master repository.

 The documentation is split into the following sections:
 - Articles
   - This section hosts a series of usefull article on:
-    - how to get started with writing plug-ins for Passolo
+    - how to get started with writing plug-ins for Trados Business Manager
     - how to best use the public APIs
     - how to troubleshoot common issues
 - API Concepts